-Pension related deferred outflows increased by \$2,645,847 (185.98%) due to changes in assumptions of future cash flows based on data provided by TRS.
-Similarly, OPEB related deferred inflows increased by \$2,774,283 (68.92%) as a result of changes in assumptions based on data provided by ERS.
+Other post-employment benefits deferred outflows decreased by \$486,759 (-4.53%) due to changes in assumptions of future cash flows based on data provided by ERS.
+Pension related deferred inflows decreased by \$735,629 (-31.64%) and OPEB related deferred inflows decreased by \$304,159 (4.47%) due to assumption changes.
 Details of changes in amounts can be found in Notes 15, 20 and 25.

-Capital Assets account for 52% of the College's total assets.
-The \$45,766,251 of capital assets is comprised of land, buildings, furniture and equipment, improvements, subscription assets and is the largest single component of total assets.
+Capital Assets account for 53% of the College's total assets.
+The \$46,645,182 of capital assets is comprised of land, buildings, furniture and equipment, improvements, subscription assets and is the largest single component of total assets.
 GASB 96 requires the recognition of an asset for software subscriptions that span multiple years.
-The amount recorded for FY23 net of amortization was \$2,206,646.
+The amount recorded for FY23 net of amortization was \$1,655,483.
 The College uses capital assets to provide services to students, faculty, and staff.
 The College's investment in capital assets is reported net of accumulated depreciation.
 A portion of the capital assets were acquired with debt, some of which is still outstanding.
 It should be noted that the resources needed to repay this debt must be provided from other sources, since capital assets themselves cannot be used to liquidate these liabilities.
-The Net Capital Asset increase of 2,089,517 resulted from construction and renovation projects completed in FY23.
-Construction in progress decreased by \$1,510,921 due to projects that were completed in the fiscal year.
-Building improvements, furniture and other equipment consist of projects completed in FY23 and increased by \$2,141,002 net of disposals.
+Construction in progress decreased by \$600,558 due to projects that were completed in the fiscal year.
+Building improvements, furniture and other equipment consist of projects completed in FY24 and increased by \$4,600,833.

-Current Liabilities increased by \$ 2,127,128 (27.29%) in FY23.
+Current Liabilities decreased by \$1,267,111 (-12.10%) in FY24.
 These amounts fluctuate based on purchases and services required at year end and based on changes in unearned revenues.
 Unearned revenues decreased \$158,522 in FY23 as a result of deferred revenue for Fall FY24 tuition and deferred income for state and local grants.

-Noncurrent Liabilities increased \$522,313 (1.49%) in FY23.
+Noncurrent Liabilities decreased by \$465,878 (-1.33%).
 Noncurrent liabilities include bonds payable, the pension liability (GASB 68), the OPEB liability (GASB 75) and right-to-use subscription liabilities (GASB 96).
 The majority of the change was due to a decrease in the pension and OPEB liability as a result of changes in discount rates and assumptions regarding future liabilities for pension and other post-employment benefits at the state level.

-As they relate to GASB 68 & 75, deferred outflows increased by \$1,643,496 and deferred inflows increased by \$2,093,919 for a net decrease of \$441,355 in deferred outflows and inflows.
+As they relate to GASB 68 & 75, deferred outflows decreased by \$680,383 and deferred inflows decreased by \$1,039,788 for a total decrease of \$1,720,171 in deferred outflows and inflows.
 The net effect of these changes combined with the current year expensing of the pension and OPEB plans increased the College's net position \$107,894.
 Without these adjustments, the net position of the college would have been \$42,775,368.